 Being a single mother often comes with some unique challenges, especially in the financial arena.
 After all, raising kids doesn't come cheap.
-According to the USDA, it costs $233,610 on average to raise a child to age 18.
+Government statistics say it costs $233,610 on average to raise a child to age 18.

 In a two-parent household, there may be two incomes to handle the expense.
 Single moms, on the other hand, are more likely to be making it work on one income alone.
 That's where a single mom budget becomes critical.

 As you plan your budget, begin with adding up your monthly income.
-The easiest way to do that, whether you're working a regular 9 to 5 gig or checking multiple jobs, is to check your pay stubs.
+The easiest way to do that, whether you're working a regular nine-to-five gig or checking multiple jobs, is to check your pay stubs.
 If you're earning the same amount weekly or biweekly, you can use this income as your baseline.

 Next, add in any income you earn from a side hustle or part-time work.
 This may be more irregular, depending on how you often you're doing part-time or side work.